Asilo5/Ballroom-Beats-UI/README.md

 ``$ npm install``

-And to view on your local browser:
+And to view on your local browser or phone:

 ``$ npm start``  or ``$ expo start`` then open simulator of choice.